 Roy is a well-rounded b-boy, with skills including power moves, blowups, footwork, uprock and toprock.
 He has won Red Bull battles in Houston and throughout Texas.
 He is also a member of United B-Boys and dances for the Houston Rockets.

 Recommended for: Grades 4 and up

 A Jonathan Kingham and Ryan Shea Smith concert is all about great songs!
-Jonathan wrote his first song in 1996 – A Place Called Home.
+Jonathan wrote his first song in 1996 – “A Place Called Home.”
 Since then, he won 1st place in The Unisong International Song Contest, has twice placed in the top five of the John Lennon Song contest, won 1st Place in the USA Songwriting Competition in the Folk Category as well as the Overall Grand Prize out of 33,000 entries, and was awarded First Place in the Gospel category of the ISC songwriting contest.
-His singing has been featured in films, soap operas and on the hit show Felicity.
+His singing has been featured in films, soap operas and on the hit show “Felicity.”
 Based out of Nashville he splits his time between touring the country and writing, recording and producing.
-He has toured with such diverse acts as Julio Iglesias Jr. and currently plays keyboard and steel guitar for Toad the Wet Sprocket. http://www.jonathankingham.com/
+He has toured with such diverse acts as Julio Iglesias Jr. and Glen Phillips of Toad the Wet Sprocket.
+Jonathan currently plays keyboard and steel guitar for Toad the Wet Sprocket. http://www.jonathankingham.com/

 Seattle native Ryan Shea Smith is also a veteran songwriter and recipient of multiple songwriting awards.
 His musical skill has been honed through jazz studies at the University of Washington and a steady touring schedule.
 He is known for his incomparable singing voice and has an impressive command of keyboard and guitar.
-Ryan’s sophomore release Stay Awhile is a John Lennon song contest winner. http://www.ryansheasmith.com/
+Ryan’s sophomore release “Stay Awhile” is a John Lennon song contest winner. http://www.ryansheasmith.com/

 We now send Ticket Reservation Confirmations by email!